Revised Common Lectionary: Scripture usage

 Lastly, there has been a certain amount of editing so that some verses of most books are omitted.
 Sometimes the omission is simply an introduction to a book; sometimes more substantial material has been excluded, but the overall intention, that of allowing, say, the substance of a biblical writer's thoughts to be read and heard in church, has arguably been achieved at least more substantially than before.
 There have been arguments over individual editorial judgements and the Church of England, in its use of the RCL, has re-inserted verses, in brackets, which were felt by its Liturgical Commission to be more properly included.

 Such is the length of the Scriptural canon that no Sunday lectionary can cover the whole of Scripture without the necessity of very long readings on a Sunday or a longer cycle of years.
 Sometimes there has to be a choice between telling a long story or omitting it entirely.
-However, the daily lectionary, devised by the Roman Catholic Church and adopted by the Church of England (among others), provides more material.
+However, the daily lectionary, devised by the Catholic Church and adopted by the Church of England (among others), provides more material.
 The CCT has also produced a volume of daily readings.

 The Church of England has augmented the RCL by the provision of readings for second and third services.
 Thus the RCL lectionary is used for the "Principal Service", which often takes the form of a Eucharist, while allowing for additional material at other services which may be Morning and Evening Prayer (though provision is made for either being a Eucharist).
 Minimal changes to the "Principal Service" have been made in order to preserve its use as an ecumenical lectionary; the most significant of these is in Year B where in Epiphany for three Sundays readings from Revelation replace readings from 1 Corinthians.

 Denominational practices

 The Revised Common Lectionary is used in its original or an adapted form by churches around the world.
-The Ordo Lectionum Missae, on which it is based, is used in the Roman Catholic Church in local translations as the standard lectionary.
+The Ordo Lectionum Missae, on which it is based, is used in the Catholic Church in local translations as the standard lectionary.
 Various other churches have also adopted (and sometimes adapted) the RCL; some may consider its use optional.
 These include: